Introduction: Leather Scale Armor

 Add a scale with three holes to each side of the second row, and rivet them in place.
 From time to time you may need to trim scales to make them fit better.
 Continue to build up the rows, making sure to put the scales in the right spot in each row.
 Sometimes the rivets will slip sideways or not set very well, and the easiest way to avoid this is to make sure you're hitting the rivet straight on and not from an angle.

-Once I finished the first piece, I made a second one like it, but with two less rows.
+Once I finished the first piece, I made two more like it, but with two less rows.
 On the larger piece I punched two holes in the outermost scales of the third row, and set it on top of the smaller piece, lining up those new holes with the top row holes on the small piece.
+I did the same with the second smaller layer.
 I put rivets through the holes, but didn't clamp them shut, allowing me to use them as a hinge and position the two pieces appropriately on my shoulder, before tightening them.

 Feel free to comment with any questions, and please post pictures if you make your own, I would love to see them!